ifananvity/dasar-pemograman/README.md

 # Programming Fundamentals
 Programming Fundamentals is a subject in Computer Science that I learn on my first semester.
 The subject go through whats common accross all languages, like loops, conditions, variables, memory, and pointer.
-Here are some of the programs that I write during my learning process.
+Here are some of the programs that I wrote during my learning process.

 ### References:
 * https://www.lynda.com/C-tutorials/C-Essential-Training/164457-2.html